 If you want to explore an entirely non-medicated option that may help your chronic sinusitis symptoms, think about using nasal saline.
 It’s easy!
 In addition to allergy medications, the use of sinus rinses can greatly improve sinus symptoms during these periods of high pollen counts.
 Sinus rinsing has several benefits, including directly removing irritating pollen still present on the surface of the nasal mucosa as well as thinning the mucous and helping it to clear the nose more quickly.

 If you want to try to see if Neti Pots can help chronic sinusitis for you, do it the right way and do it safely.
-With this in mind the CDC has recently release a report with recommendations on the safe use of Sinus Rinse devices and Neti Pots.
+With this in mind the CDC has released a report with recommendations on the safe use of Sinus Rinse devices and Neti Pots.
 The primary recommendations highlight the type of water that can safely be used in the sinus rinse.
 The CDC recommends either boiling the water, filtering the water using a bacterial filter smaller than one micron, buying sterile/distilled water or using a disinfectant in the water.

 These recommendations stem from recent reports of Primary Amebic Meningoencephalitis contracted from tap water use in sinus rinse devices.
 More recently there have also been reports of mycobacterial chronic sinus infections contracted while using tap water in the sinus rinse.